-The American Diabetes Association (ADA) doesn’t say how often you need to use your meter to check your level, but it does say that the more often your check it, the better blood glucose level you will have.
-The ADA’s targets are for before meal levels to be below 130 mg/dl and two hours after starting a meal to be less than 180.
-But other organizations and doctors set tighter standards.
+The American Diabetes Association (ADA) doesn’t say how often you need to use your meter to check your blood glucose level, but it does say that the more often you check it, the better blood glucose level you will have if you know what to do with the information.
+The ADA’s targets are for before meal levels to be between 80 and 130 mg/dl and two hours after starting a meal to be less than 180 mg/dl.

 The A1C test

 The A1C shows your average blood glucose level for the past two or three months.
 Although the ADA recommends an A1C level of seven percent as the goal for most of us, a level this high raises the risk of complications.
 A major clinical study found that when you keep your “A1C levels as close as possible to the normal value of six percent or less,” you reduce that risk.
 Most people need quarterly tests.

 Every time you go to the doctor, a provider should check your blood pressure.
 But if it is not well controlled, you can buy a home blood pressure instrument and test it more often.
 Most people with diabetes need to keep their levels below 140/90 mmHg, but the ADA recommends levels below 130/80 for some people, especially those with symptoms of kidney disease.

 Everyone who has high blood pressure or type 2 diabetes needs an annual test for the presence of microalbuminuria, which checks kidney function.
 People with type 1 diabetes for five years or more also need this annual test.
 Checking the microalbumin/creatinine ratio is the best screening test.